 - Plan for Necessary Food, Drink or Necessities: Currently, the Garden Atrium Café and the Gift Shop are closed.
 While eating and drinking is not permitted in certain waiting rooms to help support patients who are fasting, you may purchase food and drink while at Main Campus from our Café Express on Level 2, Harvest Café on Level 1 or Main Street Café on Level 3.
 Please note that hours of operation may be limited.
 Where seated dining is available, seating has been adjusted to support social distancing.

 - Be Ready for Questions, Answers and Notes: Before your appointment, write down any questions you have for your provider or things you’d like them to know about your health.
 Take notes during your discussion with your provider, whether on paper or your electronic device, so you can refer back to them once home.
 You may also receive information about your treatment, medicines or follow-up appointments.
 If you will need an interpreter at your appointment, please contact your provider’s office ahead of time so they can make necessary arrangements.

 - Connect with Your Family Virtually: If you’d like a family member or friend to join you by phone for your appointment, please have their phone number handy and let your provider know.

 - Visiting the Pharmacy: Our pharmacies are open.
 Please support safe physical distancing of at least 6 feet from other patients and our staff.
-Mail order prescriptions may be available.
+For ongoing needs, mail order prescriptions can be arranged in many cases.
 Please speak with a pharmacy team member, in person or by phone, to discuss your needs.